-- Avoid extreme changes in temperature, e.g., don’t put a cold insert pot that has been in the fridge straight into a hot oven.
-Also, let the ceramic insert pot cool before putting it away in the fridge.
+- Avoid extreme changes in temperature, e.g., don’t put a cold insert pot in the fridge straight into a hot oven.
+Also, let the ceramic insert pot cool before putting it in the fridge.

 - Crock-Pot Original Slow Cooker Manual for the Classic 4 to 7-quart manual slow cookers.
 (What is a Manual Slow Cooker?)

-Related Read: Slow Cooker Mistakes: Prevention and Solutions
+Related Topic: Slow Cooker Mistakes: Prevention and Solutions

 Other Slow-Cooker Brands (Oven Safety)